rashansmith/Spring-To-Quarkus-Spring/Readme.md

 Here is a link to the original repo: https://github.com/redhat-appdev-practice/spring-rest-surveygroups

+Link to this repo in AppDev Practice: https://github.com/redhat-appdev-practice/survey-quarkus-spring-service

 In this repo I am migrating the Spring Boot application to Quarkus: https://quarkus.io/

 This is currently a work in progress.